Is Coconut Oil Good for Your Skin? We Asked DermatologistsMarch 07, 2023

 Add It to Your Bath

 Ready for a relaxing bath?
 Take it to the next level by adding a ¼ cup of melted coconut oil.
-Not only will your bath have a soothing tropical smell without using any artificial fragrances, but the added oils will also leave your skin feeling hydrated and smooth.
+Not only will it give your bath a soothing tropical smell without using any artificial fragrances, but the added oils will also leave your skin feeling hydrated and smooth.

 Try It in Place of Body Lotion

-To nourish your skin and leave it looking radiant, apply coconut oil all over your body immediately after a shower.
+To nourish your skin and leave it looking radiant, apply coconut oil all over your body immediately after a shower (or a coconut oil-infused bath!).

 Kiehl’s Buttermask for Lips